PiShrestha/programmable/README.md

 ## ⚠️ Notice

 The serverAccountKey from Firebase is private.
 It must be securely configured in config/serviceAccountKey.json.
 Make sure this file is properly set up before running the project to ensure backend functionality.
+Also you will need to set up the questions by running `upload.mjs`.

 ## Technologies Used